dbca-wa/sdis/docs/source/developer_docs.rst

   retract them, and request project closure.
 * All SCMT members (program leaders) are allowed to "review" documents
-* All Directorate representatives are allowed to "approve" things and fast-track projects through their life cycles to re-align SDIS with reality.
+* All Directorate representatives are allowed to "approve" things and fast-track projects through their life cycles to re-align SPMS with reality.

 Notably, there are no customisations to Django permissions in place.
 Django-fsm accepts either hard-coded permission strings, or lambda functions.